ashutosh2014/ola_maps/README.md

-Great, I’ve incorporated the example code into the README.
-Here’s the updated version:

----

 <!--
 This README describes the package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.